 Friends enjoying dahmakan's food (taken before the rebranding)

 Our goal was to make food exciting.
-At the same time, we are also rebranding from dahmakan to Pop Meals, and the vision is to create a digital cloud kitchen that brings you food in a single tap.
+We were also rebranding from dahmakan to Pop Meals, with a vision to create a digital cloud kitchen that brings you food in a single tap.

-I led the design in the product team since April 2020, working closely with engineering, operation, marketing, and founders to transform the entire brand and experience of discovering and delivering.
+I led the product design team starting in April 2020, working closely with engineering, operations, marketing, and founders to transform the entire brand and experience of food discovery and delivery.

 Standard e-commerce food display